theo-armour/agenda/1-notes.md

 ???

+Irving

 Exercise the arms at night

 French 75